What do we know about Putin's controversial call-up of reservists?

 Putin's reservists call-up: How will it work and what does it mean for Russia's war in Ukraine?Comments

-Russian President Vladimir Putin declared a "partial military mobilisation", which could see an initial 300,000 reservists join Moscow's war in Ukraine.
+Russian President Vladimir Putin has declared a "partial military mobilisation" that could see an initial 300,000 reservists join Moscow's war in Ukraine.

 But, how will the call-up of fresh troops work?
 What has been the reaction in Russia?
 And what happens next if the mobilisation fails?